Ole Børud: As a solo artist

-Børud's first solo release as an adult, Chi-Rho (2002), featured a pop rock sound and consisted of covers of various Christian music performers such as Whiteheart, Dogs of Peace, and Rebecca St. James.
+Børuds first solo release as an adult, Chi-Rho (2002), featured a pop rock sound and consisted of covers of various Christian music performers such as Whiteheart, Dogs of Peace, and Rebecca St. James.
 However, Børud considers his subsequent release, Shakin' the Ground, his true solo debut, as it was the first featuring original music.
-In 2009, he was featured along with Samuel Ljungblahd and Miriam Gardner on the Joakim Arenius and Praise Unit three-track single "The Mission Field", from the album of the same name.
 In 2011, he released Keep Movin, which peaked at no. 27 on the Norwegian charts and no. 15 on the Swedish charts.
-A single was released for that album in 2011 as well, "She's Like No Other".
 That same year, he performed live with Santa Fe and the Fat City Horns, a concert which was later released on DVD in 2013.
-In 2012, Børud was featured on the song "Get Ready" by INC the Choir on the album Higher.
-He also appeared in 2013 on the Lars-Erik Dahle album Step into the Water for the song "Barrytown", and with his father, Arnold, on the Rune Larson song "All Shook Up" from the album Tidens Gate.
-Later that year collaborated with Samuel Ljungblahd for a stand-alone Christmas single, "Mary's Boy Child", released on November 8, and on December 23 the pair released a full Christmas album, Someday At Christmas.
+In 2013 he collaborated with Samuel Ljungblahd for a Christmas album, Someday At Christmas.
 The album charted at no. 39 in Norway and no. 13 in Sweden.
 That year Børud also released a best-of compilation, The Best.
-His next studio release was Stepping Up, released on November 24, 2014, which was accompanied by the single "Maybe".
-On March 8, 2017, Lars-Erik Dahle, featuring Børud, released a remixed version of "Barrytown" — "Barrytown [Waveform Five Mix]" — as a single.
-Also that year, Ljungblahd and Børud collaborated once again for the Christmas single "O Holy Night", released on November 10.
-On January 18, 2019, Trine Rein featured Børud on her single "Where Do We Go".
-His latest studio album, Outside the Limit, was released on September 20, 2019.
-Three singles have been released for Outside the Limit: "Good Time", released on November 16, 2018, "Fast Enough", released on February 1, 2019, and "Outside the Limit", released August 28, 2019.
+His next studio release was Stepping Up, released on 24 November 2014.
+On 18 January 2019, Trine Rein featured Børud on her single "Where Do We Go".
+Outside the Limit, Børud's next studio album, was released on 20 September 2019.
+Three singles have been released for Outside the Limit: "Good Time", released on 16 November 2018, "Fast Enough", released on 1 February 2019, and "Outside the Limit", released 28 August 2019.
+His latest studio album, Soul Letters, was released on 11 February 2022.
+Three singles were released accompanying the album: "Just for a Little While", on 10 September 2021, "At My Best", on 15 October 2021, and "Love Remedy", on 7 January 2022.